MartinMaka/martinmaka.github.io/_posts/2020-02-14-Loan-Default-Prediction.md

 # Exploratory analysis

-Survival analysis dataset prep - only loans originating and defaulting in our dataset:
+Before we start the exploratory analysis, we prepare a dataset containing only loans originating and defaulting in our dataset.
+We will use this dataset to construct survival plots later in this section.

 ```python